 The Elderberries Choir Director

-Louise Jardine is Director of the Elderberries Choir for the 2018-19 season and beyond.
+Louise Jardine is continuing as Director of the Elderberries Choir for the 2021-22 season.
 Before moving to Washago, Louise served as choral conductor for the Etobicoke Youth Choir and music director for the Children and Youth Choirs of Kingsway-Lambton United Church.
 She states: "Community is very important to me.
 Throughout my life, I have worked in the public school system, my church and local youth choirs to build community through music.
 Music brings people together, lifts spirits and creates personal well-being.
 I strive to help each singer develop to the best of their ability to experience the joy of making beautiful music together."

 At right see a selection from the January 26, 2020 "Snow Wonder" Concert.